 2023 Reporting Deadline

-Because of the timing and content of Treasury’s 2022 report to Congress, no reporting extensions will be granted.
-A notice seeking comments from the public in connection with Treasury's 2022 report to Congress has been published in a Federal Register Notice.
+Because of the timing and content of Treasury’s 2023 report to Congress, no reporting extensions will be granted.
+A notice seeking comments from the public in connection with Treasury's 2023 report to Congress will be published in a Federal Register Notice.

 Please review the relevant instruction form prior to submitting any inquiries regarding the data collection process.
 If you are unable to locate your answer in the instructions, please submit your question via email to email@example.com.